AliaksandrSkuratovich/BashScripts/README.md

 this command enables you to execute the script

-Grats. you are able able to execute the script using the command 'command'
+Grats. you are able able to execute the script using the command `command`